-Tutoring in almost all subject areas is provided for enrolled students in SEA (Student Educational Assistance) Services located in Fertig Hall room 24.
+Tutoring in almost all subject areas is provided in SEA (Student Educational Assistance) Services located in Fertig Hall room 24 for enrolled students.
 Individual and group tutoring, study groups, computers for word processing and career counseling are some of the services offered in the SEA.
 Specialized tutoring in math and writing is offered every day with extended hours during finals week.
 Tutoring in other subject areas is scheduled throughout the term.
 A qualified staff works closely with college instructors to support students, providing assistance in a relaxed atmosphere.
 The SEA offers special services for ESOL students and students with learning disabilities.

 Students at all levels of study are welcome at the SEA.
-Appointments are not necessary and all tutoring is free.
-For more information, contact the College tutor coordinator.
+Appointments for math tutoring are not necessary and all tutoring is free.
+For more information, contact the College tutor coordinator at (503) 338-2455.